Classically Time-Controlled Quantum Automata: Definition and Properties: Language Recognition with Restricted Time-Schedules

-Note that when we restrict a scheduler we do not impose any computational restriction on the writer.
+Note that when we restrict a scheduler, we do not impose any computational restriction on the writer.
 The only restriction is that any time-schedule must contain exclusively rational numbers.
 This is done deliberately for the purposes of this work to imitate practical times that can be used in a lab to run an experiment.
 Furthermore, we can also use a writer to pass on some external information to a CTQA similar to an advice-like mechanism.
-We explore the power of a writer against advice later in Theorem \ref{the:a-simb-b}.
+We explore the power of a writer against advice later in Theorem~\ref{the:a-simb-b}.

-It is clear that a CTQA has, at least, as much computational power as the decider in its scheduler, as stated in Theorem \ref{the:scheduler-power} below.
-Later we will show that even if a scheduler is computationally restricted, a CTQA can recognize more languages than what is allowed by its scheduler. \begin{theorem} $\mathbf{C} \subseteq \mathbf{C}\mbox{-}\mathbf{BCTQ}_0$. \end{theorem} \begin{proof} We can consider the same CTQA from the proof of Theorem \ref{thm:Halting}.
-Take a decider $D$ recognizing a language $\texttt L\in\mathbf{C}$.
-Then, we consider the scheduler $S=(D,W)$ where $W(0,n)=(1,0,\dots,0)$ and $W(1,n)=(4,0,\dots,0)$. \end{proof}
+It is clear that a CTQA has, at least, as much computational power as the decider in its scheduler, as stated in Theorem~\ref{the:scheduler-power} below.
+Later we will show that even if a scheduler is computationally restricted, a CTQA can recognize more languages than what is allowed by its scheduler. \begin{theorem} For any (nonempty) complexity class $\mathcal{C}$, $\mathcal{C} \subseteq \mathcal{C}\mbox{-}\mathbf{BCTQ}_0$. \end{theorem} \begin{proof} We can consider the same CTQA from the proof of Theorem~\ref{thm:Halting}.
+Take a decider $D$ recognizing a language $\texttt L\in\mathcal{C}$.
+Then, we consider the scheduler $S=(D,W)$ where $W(n,0)=(1,0,\dots,0)$ and $W(n,1)=(4,0,\dots,0)$.
+Thus, if the decider recognise the word, the CTQA will run $U_{(\sigma,4)}=I_2$, ending in the accepting state $q_0$, while if it does not, the CTQA will run $U_{(\sigma,1)} = -i\mathsf{Not}$, ending in the rejecting state $q_1$. \end{proof}

-Theorem \ref{thm:Reg-CTQA} below shows that if we restrict the power of the scheduler to a 1-way Kondacs-Watrous quantum automaton (KWQFA), a CTQA can still recognize some non-regular language.